-The main financial risks that the Company is exposed to are credit risk, liquidity risk, market risk and operational risk.
-The Directors are responsible for the oversight of the management of these exposures, as set out in Note 12.
+The main financial risks that the Company is exposed to are foreign exchange risk, liquidity risk, interest rate risk, market risk, credit risk and other price risk.
+The Directors are responsible for the oversight of the management of these exposures, as set out in Note 13.